facorread/stationClock/README.md

 # User Guide

-Edit the list of times and activities directly on index.html using your text editor.

-Publish the page in your own website.
-An option for quick deployment is to use GitHub Pages.
-My particular address is https://facorread.github.io/lectureClock/

-Open the published page in your phone or tablet.
+Visit https://facorread.github.io/lectureClock/ in your phone or tablet.
+A clock, countdown timer, and class plan will appear.
+Edit the class plan by tapping and typing directly.
+Each line represents a class activity; it consists of a starting time in 24-hour format, followed by a space and the short name of the activity.
+The app ignores lines written in a different format.

 As time progresses, the app will highlight activities that are in progress using the green color, and when 2 minutes are left to finish an activity, the highlight color will be red.

+The app keeps the class plan in local storage.
+Every exact minute the class plan is saved from the screen into local storage, and will be restored when the page is visited again.
+If you need to reset the app to its default class plan, clear the site storage using your browser settings.
+Check your browser help for more details.

 # Questions